jhye1023/ETL-project/README.md

 The tables include the following informaion:
 *   Percentage of population with gun permit by State
-*   2016 Murder statics - weapon used
+*   Weapon used in murder 2016

 ## Transformation